 Note: Look for black vinegar and Taiwan-made rice noodles, often labeled "Hsinchu Rice Noodles", in Asian groceries.
 Otherwise, use the thinnest type of dried Asian rice noodle you can find.

-- ½ pound very thin dried rice noodles (see note)
+1/2 pound very thin dried rice noodles (see notes)

-- 2 tablespoons black vinegar (or more to taste; see note)
+2 tablespoons black vinegar (or more to taste; see notes)

 Combine pork, cornstarch, 1 teaspoon soy sauce, and sesame oil in a medium bowl and mix thoroughly.
 Cover and chill for at least 20 minutes, or up to overnight.

 Meanwhile, cover dried shiitake mushrooms with warm water and let stand until soft throughout, about 20 minutes.
 Squeeze excess water out of mushrooms and trim off their stems.
 Slice thinly and set aside.
 (The soaking liquid may be reserved for making soups, stocks, or braises.)